 Along the same lines, Opera browser and Mozilla Firefox have also carved out a niche segment of a loyal fanbase.
 Being the earliest entries in the browser segment, they have usually been a trustworthy name to fall upon.
-While Opera could pride upon its plethora of customization, Mozilla is well known for its privacy-centric approach.
+While Opera could take pride in its plethora of customization, Mozilla is well known for its privacy-centric approach.

 So without further ado, let’s get started —

-While both the browsers come with a decent cross-device support system, Opera’s My Flow feature manages to edge out its competitor with ease.
+While both browsers come with a decent cross-device support system, Opera’s My Flow feature manages to edge out its competitor with ease.

 In this regard, Opera has baked in quite a lot of add-ons.
 To begin with, you could easily take screenshots on the go, use Spell Checking to check for spelling and grammatical mistakes, enable Reader Mode for a distraction-free environment, or even give a shot at its Unit Converters.
 Likewise, it also comes with a built-in CryptoCurrency Wallet.

 Opera has always been known to be among the most customizable browsers, and there are quite a few reasons to justify this claim.
-Right from changing the themes to switching over different wallpapers, or even accessing your social media and instant messaging handles, all this is just a click away.
-Likewise, you could also customize the news-reader with the topic of your interest.
+Right from changing the themes to switching over different wallpaper or even accessing your social media and instant messaging handles, all this is just a click away.
+Likewise, you could customize the news-reader with the topic of your interest.